Skip to content

 For three years, the honest answer was "sort of"

-What actually changed in January
+What actually changed this year

 That sounds small.
 It is not small.
 It is the difference between an AI that drafts an email and an AI that sends it.